Gastroenteritis is usually caused by an infection.

 Certain species, such as Vibrio cholerae Cholera Cholera is a serious infection of the intestine that is caused by the gram-negative bacteria Vibrio cholerae and that causes severe diarrhea, which can be fatal without treatment.
 People... read more and enterotoxigenic strains of E. coli Bacteria , attach to the lining of the intestines without invading and produce enterotoxins.
 These toxins cause the intestines to secrete water and electrolytes, resulting in watery diarrhea.

 Some bacteria (such as certain strains of E. coli Escherichia coli Infections Escherichia coli (E. coli) are a group of gram-negative bacteria that normally reside in the intestine of healthy people, but some strains can cause infection in the digestive... read more , Campylobacter Campylobacter Infections Several species of the gram-negative bacteria Campylobacter (most commonly Campylobacter jejuni) can infect the digestive tract, often causing diarrhea.
 People can be infected... read more , Shigella Shigellosis Shigellosis is infection by the gram-negative bacteria Shigella.
 It results in watery diarrhea or dysentery (the frequent and often painful passage of small amounts of stool that contain... read more , Salmonella Salmonella Infections The gram-negative bacteria Salmonella typically cause diarrhea and sometimes cause a more serious infection, typhoid fever.
 People are usually infected when they eat contaminated food... read more , and Clostridioides difficile Overview of Clostridial Infections Clostridia are bacteria that commonly reside in the intestine of healthy adults and newborns.
 Clostridia also reside in animals, soil, and decaying vegetation.
-These bacteria do not require... read more ) invade the lining of the small intestine or colon.
+These bacteria produce spores... read more ) invade the lining of the small or large intestine (colon).
 There, they damage cells, causing sores (ulcerations) that bleed, and allow a considerable leakage of fluid containing proteins, electrolytes, and water.
 The diarrhea contains microscopic white and red blood cells and sometimes visible blood.

 Salmonella and Campylobacter are common bacterial causes of diarrhea in the United States.
 Both infections are most frequently acquired from eating undercooked poultry.
 Unpasteurized milk is also a possible source.
 Campylobacter is occasionally transmitted by dogs or cats with diarrhea.
 Salmonella can be transmitted by eating undercooked eggs and by having contact with reptiles (such as turtles or lizards), birds, or amphibians (such as frogs and salamanders).